- Is June a good time to go to Iceland?

 Viking Festival in Hafnarfjordur

-Hafnarfjordur is a small town 6 miles (10 kilometers) from Iceland and home to Iceland’s longest running Viking Festival.
-In 2022 the Viking Festival will take place between the 15th and 19th of June in Vidistadatun Park and the Viking Village.
+Hafnarfjordur is a small town 6 miles (10 kilometers) from Iceland and home to Iceland’s longest-running Viking Festival.
+The Viking Festival usually takes place in mid-June at Vidistadatun Park and the Viking Village.
 Entry is free for everyone.